 - 10 Awesome Uses for Cauliflower Rice

-2. Gather the right tools and equipment.
+2. Gather the right tools and equipment for meal prep.

-You don’t need a ton of fancy gadgets to become an expert at meal prepping, but there are some inexpensive essential cooking tools that are going to make the process much easier.
+You don’t need a ton of fancy gadgets to become an expert at meal prep, but there are some inexpensive essential cooking tools that are going to make the process much easier.
 What you use in your kitchen will depend on what you find helpful, though these are the basic things we recommend.

 - Chopping board